 The first sign that something is not right will be the smell of gas.
 If you ever smell gas, do not hesitate to turn off the master valve of your bottle.
 This will stop the gas at the source and stop any gas from escaping and causing any problems.

-Remember propane and natural gas burn at temperatures over 1900ºC.
+Remember propane and natural gas burn at temperatures over 300ºC.
 So it is dangerous enough that you are using flammable materials to cook with, but the food itself is also flammable.

-Flare-ups are much more than just a nuisance and they are potentially very lethal.
-You grill collects grease that builds up over time from grilling/ smoking.
+Flare-ups are much more than just a nuisance they are potentially very lethal.
+Your grill collects grease that builds up over time from grilling/ smoking.

 After only a few cookouts, it’s not unheard of to have accumulated up to a few pounds of grease.

-This is one of the most important reasons to keep on top of your grills cleanliness.
+This is one of the most important reasons to keep on top of your grill’s cleanliness.
 Remember, a clean grill/smoker is a safe grill/ smoker, no matter what kind.
 Always use a safe grill brush!

-We all have that go to recipe.
+We all have those smoked meat recipes.
 This one makes me a hero among the kids and a food god to my wife.
-It's my smoked pork loin recipe.
+It’s my smoked pork loin recipe.
 It also works well if you want to make pulled pork from the loin!

 Due to pork high fat content, you might find that this cooking this bad boy a lot may lead to a grease build up.
 So don’t be lazy, first eat your delicious pork, then get your smoker a good clean!